 We’ll start by identifying the utilities in your yard before digging.
 Pipes will then be placed in a U-shaped pattern.
-Once the pipes are ready, any open channels will be filled, and you can plant grass seed or sod.
+Once the pipes are ready, any open channels will be refilled, and you can place grass seed or sod.

-With the pipes and outdoor work taken care of, the indoor part of your installation can start.
+With the pipes and outdoor work done, the indoor portion of your installation can start.

-Fitting your geothermal HVAC system inside isn’t dissimilar from what you’d expect from any other type of heating or central AC installation.
-We’ll replace the old unit, hook your new system up to present ductwork and get it going.
+Fitting your geothermal HVAC system inside isn’t very different from what you’d expect from any other kind of heating or central AC installation.
+We’ll replace the old unit, attach your new system to present ductwork and get it going.

-Each geothermal installation has its own timetable, so consult Church Services to have them figure out the predicted time needed for your system.
+Each geothermal installation has its own timetable, so consult Church Services to have them figure out the expected time needed for your system.

 Plan Annual Maintenance

-Once your new geothermal system is ready, you can run it like any other heating or cooling product.
-You’ll also need to schedule regular tune-ups to keep it running at high performance.
+Once your new geothermal system is installed, you can run it like any other heating or cooling product.
+You’ll also need to schedule regular service to keep it running at high performance.

-Geothermal heating and cooling is as trustworthy as regular heating and cooling systems, but once installed, it can provide you with improved efficiency.
-Take advantage of the big energy-saving and tax-saving benefits it can provide.
+Geothermal heating and cooling is as trustworthy as regular heating and cooling systems, but once installed, it can provide you even better efficiency.
+Take advantage of the major energy-saving and tax-saving benefits it can provide.

-Call Church Services today at 713-396-3760 to get a complimentary quote or find out more about your geothermal heating and cooling options.
+Call Church Services today at 713-396-3760 to get a no-cost quote or discover more about your geothermal heating and cooling options.